- Course of Study

 - Support Services

-Freshman English focuses on writing as a process and on reading from culturally defining texts of Western civilization.
-Students concentrate on the process of developing their essays through such stages as pre-writing, outlining, first and second drafts, and peer edits.
-Students are introduced to elements of style while also learning the importance of introductory paragraphs, topic sentences, textual evidence, and strong conclusions.
+Freshman English focuses on writing as a process and on reading culturally diverse works which center on the journey as a defining experience in the creation of personal identity.
+Students concentrate on the process of developing their essays through such stages as pre-writing, outlining, first and second drafts, peer reviews and metacritical essays.
+Students are introduced to elements of style while also learning how to structure arguable persuasive essays, compelling narratives, and imaginative poems.
 They acquire the fundamental patterns of critical thinking and the vocabulary necessary for written and spoken analysis of literary texts.
-Imaginative expression is encouraged and, in the course of the year, original poems and personal narratives emerge.
-Other skills important to a student’s Upper School career, such as class participation, note-taking, and proofreading, form an essential part of the course.
-Oral skills develop through recitations and presentations.
-The literature of the course includes Oedipus the King, The Odyssey, selections from the Hebrew Bible and New Testament, and Romeo and Juliet, as well as selected poems and short stories reflecting diverse voices and points of view.
+Other skills important to a student’s Upper School career, such as class participation, note-taking, recitations and presentations, reinforce the school values of collaboration and community.
+The literature of the course includes Homer's The Odyssey, Shakespeare's The Tempest, Lan Samantha Chang's Hunger, as well as selected poems and short stories reflecting diverse voices and points of view."

-Junior English offers an opportunity to study some of the key texts of American literature from the colonial to the contemporary period, with a special focus on the periods of the American Renaissance, the late nineteenth century, and Modernism.
-Readings include selections from Benjamin Franklin, Ralph Waldo Emerson, Henry David Thoreau, Walt Whitman, Emily Dickinson, Mark Twain, Charles Chesnutt, Charlotte Perkins Gilman, Henry James, F. Scott Fitzgerald, Ernest Hemingway, William Faulkner, Allen Ginsberg, and Toni Morrison.
+Junior English offers an opportunity to study some of the key texts of American literature from the colonial to the contemporary period, with a special focus on the periods of the American Renaissance, the late nineteenth century, and Modernism, and a consistent interrogation of the ways in which categories of gender, race, and social class have inflected the question of what it means to be an American.
+Readings include selections from Benjamin Franklin, Ralph Waldo Emerson, Henry David Thoreau, Walt Whitman, Emily Dickinson, Mark Twain, Charles Chesnutt, Charlotte Perkins Gilman, F. Scott Fitzgerald, Ernest Hemingway, William Faulkner, Allen Ginsberg, Toni Morrison, and Junot Diaz.
 The course continues development of students’ analytical abilities by drawing on and extending the interpretive skills developed in English 9 and 10, and also seeks to increase students’ reading speed in anticipation of the demands of college humanities courses.
 Writing assignments continue the development of narrative and analytical skills, and include a personal narrative designed to serve as a first draft for the college application essay.
 Over the course of the year, students continue to develop their presentational abilities; by the end of the year, they are responsible for planning and teaching the majority of class sessions.

 The creative-writing elective is open to students in the Upper School who want to develop their individual voices and hone their skills as writers of poetry and prose by participating as members of a writers’ workshop.
 We will craft a mix of genre explorations that will allow us to read and experiment in lyric poetry, short prose fiction, and the brief personal essay.
 Reading is light, and each student is responsible for submitting either one draft or one revision each week for collection in two term-long portfolios.
 During each convivial workshop, students discuss examples from the world’s great writers and study the work of members of the class.
 This class will meet two times per week for the entire year; upon completion, students will receive a half-credit.
 Note: This elective course cannot be used to meet Catlin Gabel's English requirements.

-This will be a poetry-writing workshop that explores identity.
-How are you shaped (or not) by the community you live in?
+This poetry-writing workshop explores identity and seeks to answer the question How are you shaped (or not) by the community you live in?
 Our goal will be to create a supportive online network of writers that uses language to discover unique and mutual understandings of what it means to be a global citizen from a local place.
-Students will investigate who they are, where they come from, what issues matter to them, and how they compare to teens across the globe.
-They will draft and revise poetry and prose, learn to provide constructive peer responses, and create podcasts and video interpretations of poems.
-Reflective writing will also be an integral part of the learning process.
-Readings will center on contemporary poetry but will also include art, audio, and film.
-Projects will include portfolios of writing, collaborations, independent study, and an online class publication.
-All writers will be encouraged to send their work to international contests and publications.
+Students will draft and revise poems, provide and receive frequent feedback, and read a range of modern and contemporary poets whose work is grounded in place.
+Sample assignments include audio and video recording, an online journal, study of performance poetry, peer video-conferences, a video interview with a renowned poet, collaborative poetry anthologies, and a class publication.
+All writers will have the opportunity to send their work to international contests and publications.
 Note: This online elective course cannot be used to meet Catlin Gabel's English requirements.

-Global Voices: Fiction Writing (Global Online Academy, Spring 2014)
+Fiction Writing Workshop (Global Online Academy; Spring 2015)

-This course will connect students who are interested in creative writing (primarily fiction) and provide a space for supportive and constructive feedback.
+This course connects students who are interested in creative writing (primarily short fiction) and provides a space for supportive and constructive feedback.
 Students will gain experience in the workshop model, learning how to effectively critique and discuss one another's writing in a digital environment.
-In addition to developing skills as a reader within a workshop setting, students will work to develop their own writing identities through a variety of writing exercises.
+In addition to developing skills as a reader within a workshop setting, students will work to develop their own writing identities through a variety of exercises.
 The course will capitalize on the geographic diversity of the student body by eliciting stories that shed light on both the commonalities and differences of life experiences in different locations.
-Additionally, we will investigate the notion of “place” by reading the work of authors from around the globe.
+Additionally, we will read and discuss the work of authors from around the globe.
 Students’ essential responsibilities will be twofold: to act as writers and readers.
 Both will require participation in discussions of various formats within our online community, as well as dedicated time outside of class reading one another’s work and writing pieces for the workshop.
 Note: This online elective course cannot be used to meet Catlin Gabel's English requirements.

 Seniors must successfully complete one English class during each semester.
 Students often lead the seminar-style senior electives.
 Fall courses include research papers; in the spring courses, public collaborative projects are required.
 (Note: Offerings in senior English are slightly different each year, with new course listings released each May.
 The following courses are those offered in 2013-14)